No Highway: Plot

-Teasdale visits Dr. Scott at Farnborough and relates her story of events to the Director of the RAE before offering Elspeth some feminine care and affection.
+Teasdale visits Dr Scott at Farnborough and relates her story of events to the Director of the RAE before offering Elspeth some feminine care and affection.
 Her affection for Honey is obvious, but she realises it is not to be – she cannot give him children or sustain him in his work.
 She is rapidly followed by Corder, who bears Honey's letter of resignation to Scott and her own account of the events in Gander.

 By the time Honey returns, Scott has left for Canada to retrieve the tailplane roots.
 On reaching the crash site he discovers that the parts of the aircraft adjacent to where the tailplane separated have been removed by the Soviet party who came to recover the body of their Ambassador.
 The Soviet authorities suspect that the crash was part of a plot to assassinate the ambassador, and are wholly unhelpful when approached for information about the missing tailplane root.

 The tailplane itself remains lost in the wilderness, but must be found if there is any hope of proving the existence of metal fatigue.
 Honey comes to the rescue, but in a highly unorthodox way.
 He puts his daughter into a light trance which, to Corder's shock, Elspeth has clearly experienced before.

 Using a planchette and automatic writing, a message is written: UNDER THE FOOT OF THE BEAR.
 Sceptical of the message's value, the Director refuses to send it to Scott, and a heated exchange follows.
 The Director points out that "the bear" could just as plausibly refer merely to the Soviet Union and that the message tells them no more than they already know.
 With Corder's and Samuelson's help and their C.A.T.O. contacts, Honey manages to have the message passed to Scott in the Canadian woods.
 Scott and his party work out that "the bear" could refer to a lake, Dancing Bear Water, 30 or 40 miles back along the flight path of the lost aircraft, and there, in due course, they find the tailplane.

 Its front spar root reveals a classic fatigue fracture.
 The find vindicates Honey's theory and makes him a minor hero in aviation circles – to which he is indifferent.
 His early warning even allows for a timely redesign by the manufacturers, ensuring no loss of service of the Reindeers over the Atlantic and allowing the safety issue to be hushed-up.
-But Mr Scott goes on to take safety more seriously than had been previous practice.
+But Dr Scott goes on to take safety more seriously than had been previous practice.
 Corder and Honey finally marry one another.